mmcg/tsla-grid-sim/tsla-grid.md

 row `id: 694477, timestamp: 2018-01-08 14:10:47`).
 Downloads should start from Feb 2018 (there are many artifacts after that, but they are not fatal).
-The date-range dropping also removes the center of a particularly long period of low renewables generation near Christmas 2021 (data cleaning is an imperfect science)
+The date-range dropping also removes 11 days at the center of a particularly long period of low renewables generation near Christmas 2021, which loweres the estimated minimum battery size by about 5 hours (data cleaning is an imperfect science).
+I have disabled that filtering for GridWatch in the sections below.

 ## Regional Data